charliemaiors/charliemaiors.github.io/_posts/2019-05-29-from-omnibus-to-ha.md

 My collegues started also to use it, migrating projects from the old SVN to the new server.

-I've started to appreciate also other "side" functionalities, like [Docker](https://www.docker.com/) Registry and the pipeline engine for [CI](https://www.wikiwand.com/en/Continuous_integration).
+I've started to appreciate also other "side" functionalities, like [Docker](https://www.docker.com/) Registry and the pipeline engine for [CI](https://www.wikiwand.com/en/Continuous_integration) with a tons of documentation.
 The configuration of the Docker Registry was pretty straighforward:

 ```ruby